Promotion and Tenure Procedures, Department of French, Francophone and Italian Studies

 Under the University standards for promotion to the rank of professor, the record must demonstrate continued effectiveness and growth as a teacher, as reflected in such factors as mastery of the subject matter, strong classroom teaching skills, an ongoing commitment to student learning, and active involvement in providing advice and support for students outside the classroom.

-Scholarship.
 The concept of “scholarship” encompasses not only traditional academic research and publication, but also the creation of artistic works or performances and any other products or activities accepted by the academic discipline as reflecting scholarly effort and achievement for purposes of promotion and tenure.
 While the nature of scholarship varies among disciplines, the University adheres to a consistently high standard of quality in its scholarly activities to which all faculty members, regardless of discipline, are held.
-In the Department of French and Italian scholarship is defined as research conducted, the results of which are submitted for professional evaluation, review, and criticism to peers through recognized media.
+In the Department of French, Francophone and Italian Studies scholarship is defined as research conducted, the results of which are submitted for professional evaluation, review, and criticism to peers through recognized media.
 The most significant measure of scholarly productivity includes: publication of books, monographs, articles in refereed journals and venues, critical editions, translations, or anthologies with scholarly critical apparatus, and critical biographies.
 Publication in in-house media and in non-refereed journals is also valued but does not carry as much weight.
 Competitive awards and grants from agencies of national standing are another useful index of an individual’s success in obtaining recognition for research.
-Participation in symposia, conferences, and professional meetings is another outlet for publicizing and testing the results of one’s research.
-The presentation of papers often lacks the formal review procedure and critical response provided by publications, and in those cases such activity is not sufficient in itself as evidence of scholarly productivity.
-Both the quality of research and the quantity of research will be valued.

 In the case of faculty in the field of French or Italian language pedagogy, applied linguistics, and Romance linguistics, the publication of refereed books, book chapters, and journal articles is evidence of scholarly productivity.
 Textbooks, sourcebooks, instructional software, and other audio/visual media that incorporate and present theoretical ideas or advances in pedagogy are also evidence of scholarly productivity, provided they are refereed and published by nationally or internationally recognized publishers.